devs-ryan/devs-ryan/README.md

 - 👋  Hi, I’m Ryan Claxton
-- 👀  I’m interested in New technologies, BE Development, Full stack development, AI, VR
+- 👀  I’m interested in new technologies, BE Development, Full stack development, AI, VR
 - 🌱  I’m currently working with Laravel, Ruby on Rails, Python, Wordpress, AWS
 - 💞️  I’m looking to collaborate on making a CMS plugin for Laravel
 - 📫  How to reach me rclaxton.dev@gmail.com